oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab5.md

     ![Key Vault](./images/Screenshot_2025-10-03_15.11.26.png "Add the Key Vault password to the TDE wallet")

-2. Migration is always a re-key operation.
-There are two new keys created in Key Vault: one for the CDB$ROOT and one for PDB1
+2. Migration is always a re-key (key rotation) operation.
+A new key is generated in Key Vault, and the data encryption keys are re-wrapped with this new key in Key Vault.
+For a multi-tenant database with CDB$ROOT and one PDB, two keys are created: one for CDB$ROOT and one for PDB1.

     Enter the Key Vault endpoint password when prompted.